Big Boring Bio’s 🙂

 Jonathan is proud to be endorsed by Godin Guitars and Steve Clayton Guitar Picks.
 These fine companies also endorse notable musicians like Roger Waters from Pink Floyd (Godin) and Gavin Rossdale of Bush (Steve Clayton Picks).

 Jonathan is a Voting Member of the National Academy of Recording Arts and Sciences (the Grammys).
 His performance rights are administered by SoundExchange and the American Society of Composers Authors and Publishers (ASCAP).
-He was a Finalist in the ASCAP Foundation Herb Alpert Young Jazz Composer Awards and a three-time winner of the ASCAP Plus Composition Award in the Concert Division.
-This is a national award given for “creative and prestigious contributions to American music.”
+He was a Finalist in the ASCAP Foundation Herb Alpert Young Jazz Composer Awards and a three-time winner of the ASCAP Plus Award (in both the concert and film/television divisions) which provides funding in recognition of “creative and prestigious contributions to American concert music.”